 b.
 At least 14 days’ notice shall be given, by posting on the club website, of the intention to hold the AGM or an Extraordinary General Meeting, and the agenda shall accompany this notice.

 c.
-An Extraordinary General Meeting may be called by the Executive Committee, or on application in writing to the Secretary supported by at least 10% of the total voting membership of the Club.
+An Extraordinary General Meeting may be called by the Committee, or on application in writing to the Secretary supported by at least 10% of the total voting membership of the Club.

 6. The Constitution